 The Company completed the conversion of its plant in Custines, France, from steel to aluminum with the start-up of the second high-speed line in April 2017.
-The Company is in the process of constructing a new plant in the Valencia region of Spain which will facilitate the conversion from steel to aluminum beverage cans in that region.
-Production is expected to commence during the fourth quarter of 2018.
+The first line of a new beverage can plant in Valencia, Spain began operations in October 2018, with the second line to begin in December 2018.
+The new plant will facilitate the conversion from steel to aluminum beverage cans in that region.